 And nail it they most certainly do.

-Not only is this the best Wolverine movie, is actually is one of the best X-Men movies and (the awful) Fantastic 4 and Apocalypse aside, Fox really seems to be getting to grips with making their superhero movies varied and interesting (isn’t that what the DC universe was supposed to achieve?).
+Not only is this the best Wolverine movie, it’s actually is one of the best X-Men movies period and putting the awful Fantastic 4 and later mutant movies aside, Fox really seems to be getting to grips with making their superhero movies more varied and interesting than their distant MCU cousins – but isn’t that what the DC universe was supposed to achieve?

-A fitting send off (until he gets recast of course) and a cracking movie, Jackman, like his cinematic persona, really was the best at what he does.
+A fitting send off (until Wolverine gets recast, of course) and a cracking movie, Jackman, like his cinematic persona, really was the best at what he does